Our Top Guides

 In order to keep a trumpet in working order the player should keep a variety of accessories on hand.
 Carrying extras such as cases, valve oil, mouthpieces, brushes and cloths makes upkeep much more convenient.

 This is essential for keeping valves fluid for easy playing.
 It may also protect against bacterial growth.
+Find out more in How to Fix Sticky Trumpet Valves & Other Common Problems.

 A cleaning snake helps remove debris from the tube of the trumpet.
 Cleaning cloths help it retain its external luster.